Rainier Avenue Paving & Traffic Calming Upgrades

 CROSSWALKS

 Reducing the width, reducing lanes, and potentially adding refuge islands to a street makes it easier for pedestrians to cross for two reasons: the distance to walk is less and there are fewer lanes to cross.
 Increasing sight lines is another way to protect pedestrians.
 This is usually accomplished by painting curbs red near areas where cars can intersect other cars, such as an intersection or driveway.
-By keeping parked cars further away from a driveway or a crossing, cars and pedestrians have more space and better sightlines to see each other.
-Finally, new crosswalks with Americans with Disability Act (ADA) ramps will ensure that all users can safely and easily cross the street.
-This would make it easier for people to walk to nearby parks, schools, and other neighborhood destinations.
+Keeping parked cars further away from a driveway or a crossing enables cars and pedestrians to have more space between and better sightlines to see each other.
+Finally, new crosswalks with Americans with Disabilities Act (ADA) ramps will ensure that all users can safely and easily cross the street.
+This will make it easier for people to walk to nearby parks, schools, and other neighborhood destinations.

 Rainier Example Crosswalk